EGOT Winners: Every Celebrity To Win An Emmy, Grammy, Oscar, And Tony Award

 John Gielgud (Achieved EGOT: 1991)

 John Gielgud is an English actor and director.
-His most famous works are for his performances in theater and movies.
+He achieved most of his fame from his performances in theater and movies.
 He received an Emmy in 1991 for Summer's Lease to complete his EGOT.
 His long list of acting credits include The Importance of Being Earnest, Hamlet, Julius Caesar, and Arthur.

 John Gielgud won Tony awards for The Importance Of Being Earnest and Big Fish, Little Fish.
 He won one Grammy for Spoken Word Album for Ages of Man.
 He won his Oscar in 1981 for supporting role in Arthur.